Are you tired of your English grammar books?

-The first episode begins with the Upper East Side’s most famous popular girl, Serna Van der Woodsen, who had been sent to a boarding school.
-The story of “Gossip Girl” also focuses on Blair Waldorf another popular girl who sees herself as the most popular girl in school and even calls herself the Queen Bee.
+The first episode begins with the Upper East Side’s most famous popular girl, Serena Van der Woodsen, who had been sent to a boarding school.
+The story of “Gossip Girl” also focuses on Blair Waldorf, another popular girl who sees herself as the most popular girl in school and even calls herself the Queen Bee.

-Chuck Bass, is the ultimate bad boy who goes through a number of issues relating to his family, complicated love life and various addictions.
-Nate is also another main character who’s been dating Blair for a long time until Serna returns from Boarding school and destroys everything.
+Chuck Bass is the ultimate bad boy who goes through a number of issues relating to his family, complicated love life and various addictions.
+Nate is another main character who’s been dating Blair for a long time until Serena returns from boarding school and destroys everything.

-There’s a lot of scandal and friends falling out and when Dan and Jenny Humphrey’s move to the area to live with their dad after their parents’ divorce they are sent to the school for rich kids even though they come from a very average family and it shows them trying to change in order to fit in with the high society.
+There’s a lot of scandal and friends falling out.
+When Dan and Jenny Humphrey move to the area to live with their dad after their parents’ divorce, they are sent to the school for rich kids even though they come from a very average family.
+It shows them trying to change in order to fit in with the high society.

 Why “Gossip Girl” is a great sitcom to learn English: “Gossip Girl” is easy to follow because it has a narrator explaining the beginning and end of each episode which will fill in all learners of English whatever they’ve missed.
 The language is cool and casual and it’s a great example of how young American people communicate with each other.

 Starring: Eva Longoria, Terri Hatcher and Nicolette Sheridan